-You CAN sew them on your regular machine:
+3. You CAN sew with knits on your regular sewing machine

-You need to use a Stretch or Jersey Needle:
+4. You need to use a Stretch or Jersey Needle

 These needles have a small ball on the end that prevents the needle from snagging the fabric as you sew.
 You can get them at your local craft or sewing shop.